chenxiaolong/nudl/README.md

 ```

 Firmware files are downloaded with 4 parallel connections by default.
 This can be changed with the `-c`/`--concurrency` argument.
 To interrupt a download, simply use Ctrl-C as usual.
 Rerunning the same command will resume the download.

+Note that the progress bars may sometimes be misleading (eg. `32.73 GiB / 10.60 GiB`).
+This is not a bug in the tool.
+The server is returning incorrect file sizes.
+However, nudl validates all checksums.
+If it doesn't fail with an error, then rest assured that all of the downloaded files are valid.

 For more information about other command-line arguments, see `--help`.